voutsasva/RatesExchangeApi-JS/README.md

 - You need an API key provided from the [Rates Exchange API](https://ratesexchange.eu/).
 It's free
 - Clone this repo and edit the `getData.js` file
 - Replace the `[REPLACE_THIS_VALUE_WITH_YOUR_ACCESS_KEY]` in `getData.js` with your own API key from rates exchange api
 - Open the index.html with your browser.
-Latest rates should appear in your screen
+ECB latest rates should appear in your screen

 ## Communication